SusanLiiii/Brandeis-Schedule/index.md

 - We replace the onerous procedure for scheduling a new event involving extensive human coordination across multiple departments to reserve rooms, find available time slots, and invite participants to a simple click.
 - We keep track of all room at Brandeis on any event that's happening inside through designing and implementing an algorithm that checks the available time for a room on a given date, and whether a room is available under a give date and time
 - We allow organizers to search for desired rooms and create a new events to our database, which they are later able to edit or cancel.
-- We also allow organizers to see numbers of participants for their events, and they are able to send message to participants of an event on new updates to the event.
+- We also allow organizers to see numbers of participants for their events.

 <img width="1416" alt="Event Information" src="https://user-images.githubusercontent.com/64478834/145522288-ac0ef8e2-8bab-480a-b07c-ba0842b7b2d0.png">